-Orders of 11 bags and less will be delivered by a courier using a Green Van.
-The standard delivery charge is £10 for 2 - 11 bags.
+Orders of 11 bags and less will be delivered by a courier using a Van.
+The standard delivery charge is £10 for 2 bags and £15 for 3 - 11 bags.

-Orders of 12 bags plus will be delivered on a pallet by a courier using a small Orange Lorry.
-The standard delivery charge is £20 for 12 - 70 bags on a pallet.
+Orders of 12 bags plus will be delivered on a pallet by a courier using a Lorry.
+The standard delivery charge is £25 per pallet, for 12 - 70 bags or 1 bulk bag.